What is a HIDA scan?

 It’s important to tell your healthcare provider if you’re pregnant, think you might be pregnant or are breastfeeding.
 In most cases, providers don’t perform nuclear medicine tests, such as the HIDA scan, on pregnant people due to potential harm to the unborn baby.

 Nuclear medicine imaging, which includes a HIDA scan, provides unique information that providers can’t often get using other imaging procedures, such as ultrasound.
 Because of this, the benefits of a HIDA scan far outweigh the risks for a non-pregnant person.

 Results and Follow-Up

-A radiologist will interpret the images, write a report, and deliver the results to your doctor via the internal computer system.
+A radiologist will interpret the images of the HIDA scan, write a report and share the results with your healthcare provider.
+Your provider will then share the results with you.
 This process usually takes less than 24 hours.